aredev/ir-data-mining/README.md

     * Install nltk using PyPi (`pip install nltk`)
     * Ignore any messages from PyCharm stating that the requirement (nltk >= 3.2.5) is not fulfilled.

+* Download the latest sqlite database from here...

+* If you encounter the module not found exception for a local module and you are using PyCharm, then mark the corresponding directory as source.
+For example if PyCharm mentions that the tokenizers.stanford module is not found, then mark the indexer folder (where stanford is a child of tokenizers in indexer) as a source.
+This can be done by going to File > Settings > Project Structure > indexer > Mark as source in the top of the pop up window.

+* If your Windows Powershell / Git Bash doesn't respond, right click and hit Properties.
+In the Edit Options disable the Quick Edit mode and the Insert Mode.

 * "NLTK was unable to find the `JAVA_HOME` environment variable".
 Make sure you have set the environment variable.
 If you have done this, restart PyCharm and try again.
 This should work.